mCiccone23/spark-project/report.md

   ![Eviction Rate by scheduling_class](./images/eviction_rate_by_scheduling_class.png)
   *The most evicted tasks are that with lower scheduling class: 0 and 1*

-Another analysis done is the computation of the correlation between event_type and schedule_class: -0.19884144277296448.
+Another analysis done is the computation of the correlation between event_type and schedule_class: `-0.19884144277296448.` So we can say that the two fields just show a slightly negative correlation that means that they don't impact a lot each others.

 ---
 ### 1.5 In general, do tasks from the same job run on the same machine?